-We have been approved to list our common stock on the NASDAQ Global Select Market, under the symbol "SLDB."
+We have applied to list our common stock on the NASDAQ Global Market, under the symbol "SLDB."

 Transfer agent and registrar

 The transfer agent and registrar for the shares of our common stock will be Computershare Trust Company, N.A.
 The transfer agent and registrar's address is 250 Royall Street, Canton, MA 02021.